jgheithcock/heithcockdotcom/_posts/scavengerhunts/2016-fantastic-beasts-and-where-to-find-them/index.md

   url: "/images/scavengerhunts/2016-fantastic-beasts-and-where-to-find-them/letter.jpg"
 ---

+For a change, I eschewed Photoshop and just wrote the opening clue - a letter from Newt explaining that he had left his trunk behind - in a spiral and decorated it with some alchemical symbols and a dragon head in the center for the Chinese Fireball.

 ## The Letter

-For a change, I eschewed Photoshop and just wrote the opening clue - a letter from Newt explaining that he had left his trunk behind - in a spiral and decorated it with some alchemical symbols.

 <a href="/images/scavengerhunts/2016-fantastic-beasts-and-where-to-find-them/letter.jpg">
 <img src="/images/scavengerhunts/2016-fantastic-beasts-and-where-to-find-them/letter.jpg" alt="Newt's Letter" class="mapBorder" width="100%" />
 </a>

-So you don't tweak your neck, the letter in plain form:
+So you don't tweak your neck, the letter in plain form is...

 > Dear Morgan,
 >
 > I'm afraid that in
 > my hurried departure
 > I left my trunk behind –
 >
 > just as well perhaps as
 > going through customs
 > again might be more
 > challenging this time.
 >
 > I'd like for you to keep it and
 > safeguard it and its contents.
 >
-> Please feel free to make use of it and anything you find there.
+> Please feel free to make use of it
+> and anything you find there.
 >
-> There should be some useful kit for a budding naturalist such as yourself.
+> There should be some useful kit for
+> a budding naturalist such as yourself.
+> The only issue is that I'm dashed
 >
-> The only issue is that I'm dashed if I can remember where I left it.
-I'm sure it isn't on the top floor, or outside.
+> if I can remember where I left it.
+> I'm sure it isn't on the top floor,
+> or outside.
 >
-> I have a feeling that it was by one of the animals you showed me – perhaps that lovely Chinese Fireball?
+> I have a feeling that it was by
+> one of the animals you showed me
+> – perhaps that lovely Chinese Fireball?
 >
 > Best of luck,
 > Newt Scamander

 The letter was then folded in a variant of the "Twist Note" from [Michael G. LaFosse and Richard L. Alexander's Origami Stationery](http://origamido.rochlis.com/products/origami_stationery.php).
 My variant is more suited to the scavenger hunt as it folds into a minature Marauders Map.
 Interestingly, I think this was my own innovation.
 Later, in 2017, Thomas Hull and Michael Urbanski did a very nice paper on [the Augmented Square Twist](http://origametry.net/ast/ast.html) which shows this in detail.